aronfowler/lovelyman/_posts/2020-05-10-on-home-interiors.md

 <br>

-* Paintings in contemporary art museums, divide visitors broadly into two categories: those who pretend the work on display is somehow comprehensible; and those who admit openly that the work on display is, in reality, incomprehensible.
+* Paintings in contemporary art museums, divide visitors broadly into two categories: those who admit openly the work on display is incomprehensible; and those who pretend it somehow makes sense.
 Paintings in the home, by contrast, do not divide people along the same lines because they remain a background feature that is not called forward for particular inspection, and so their meaning never comes into question.

   A painting of unpretentious composition will mitigate the brutality of a bare wall, particularly if the wall is painted a neutral colour.
 But, in the first instance, it would be an error to have walls painted a neutral colour; an appropriate wallpaper should be selected for more comforting results.
 Bathrooms walls may be tiled if affordable at the time.

 <br>

-* To live without windowsills is extremely traumatic.
+* To live without windowsills is deeply traumatic.
 Windowsills are, therefore, essential.

 <br>

 * The ‘wood flooring versus fitted carpet’ debate continues in all quarters, but there is a third solution: an amenable rug on a wooden floor.

-  Partisans of fitted carpet contend that it is soft underfoot and provides comfort and warmth.
+  Partisans of fitted carpet contend that it is soft underfoot and provides warmth.
 They acknowledge a debt to underlay which underprops these qualities and ultimately determines the carpet’s longevity.
 The wood flooring camp only have one retort, though it is unanswerable.
 They highlight, correctly, that fitted carpets fall short on hygiene.

   Rugs boast similar benefits to those of carpet but can be washed more thoroughly and with less difficulty.
 Outside of northern Europe, if the climate is appropriate, tiles can substitute wood.